Kishan-Ved/resume_generator/README.md

 # 📄 Professional LaTeX Resumes, In Minutes!

 A tool to help students and professionals create polished, professional LaTeX resumes without writing a single line of LaTeX code.
+Integrated with an AI assistant to enhance the resume!

 ### 🌐 **Live Site**: [Resume Generator](https://kishan-ved.github.io/resume_generator/resumegenerator.html)